Androz2091/discord-player/docs/migrating/migrating.md

 - player.search(query, options);
 + player.search changes

-# TODO somestuff for cache? maybe in additions section
+// TODO somestuff for cache? maybe in additions section

 - onBeforeCreateStream();
-Note: it was only used when you wanted to use play-dl.
+Note: it is not removed but is no longer needed when when you want to use play-dl.
 Now you only need play-dl installed.

 + onAfterCreateStream()
 Note: this is used for post processing PCM stream.